-This switch is located on the suction line and protects against low suction pressures caused by such events as loss of charge, low airflow across indoor coil, dirty filters, etc. It opens at 50 $\rangle$ psig.
+This switch is located on the liquid line and protects against low suction pressures caused by such events as loss of charge, low airflow across indoor coil, dirty filters, etc. It opens on a pressure drop at about 20 psig.
 If system pressure is above this, switch should be closed.
 To check switch:

-- 1. Turn off all power to unit.

-- 2. Disconnect leads on switch.
+- 1. Turn off all power to unit. - 2.
+Disconnect leads on switch.

-- 3. Apply ohm meter leads across switch.
-You should have continuity on a closed switch.
+3. Apply ohm meter leads across switch.
+You should have continuity on a good switch.